ilyasergey/YSC2229/_sources/wsl.rst.txt

 4. Install the `XQuartz <https://www.xquartz.org/>`_ X window system for Mac OS X. Make sure it `before` you install ``opam`` and all libraries from it.
-We will need this library for a few graphical applications in this course.
+We will need this library for a few graphical applications at the end of this course.
 Once you have done it, **log-out from the system and log-in again**.

 5. Next, we will install the ``opam`` package manager for managing different OCaml libraries.
 Execute the following lines from Linux terminal::